esper-io/esper-client-py/README.md

-Esper Manage python SDK
+Esper SDK for Python
 ==================

-Python client library to communicate with Esper Manage APIs that help you programmatically control and monitor your enterprise's dedicated Esper endpoint.
-To read more about the various capabilities of Esper endpoints and Esper managed devices, please visit [esper.io](https://esper.io).
+Esper provides a Python client library to communicate with the Esper APIs to programmatically control and monitor your enterprise's Android-based Dedicated Devices using Esper Manage.
+To read more about the various capabilities of Esper Manage and Esper managed devices, please visit [esper.io](https://esper.io).

 - API version: 1.0.0